Where can't Americans travel?

 • Check Passport Validity: Many countries require your passport be valid for at least six months beyond the duration of your visit.
 If your passport is nearing expiration, renew it in advance.

 • Understand Visa Requirements: For countries with strict visa rules, begin the application process early to account for delays or additional documentation required.
+Check in advance the visa requirements for your destination.

 For detailed guidance on getting or renewing a U.S. passport, read How to Get a U.S. Passport in Two Weeks or Less.